 Normally one is ecstatic after landing a job.
-However, one should be cautious even after that as one should ensure that all boxes one desires to get in the new job should be checked and ticked. Â
+However, one should be cautious even after that as one should ensure that all boxes one desire to get in the new job should be checked and ticked. Â

 One of the considerations is whether the company one is about to join fits well with the personal desires and expectations.
 A company’s corporate culture is one such element that should suit a job seeker’s attitudes and expectations to allow them to work peacefully, as it impacts an employee’s overall happiness in a role and their experience in a company.
 For example, one should be careful whether the corporate culture of the company that one is slated to join is not biased toward any section of employees.